mgeorge67701/crossplane-terraform/README.md

 metadata:
   name: provider-terraform
 spec:
-  package: xpkg.upbound.io/mgeorge67701/provider-crossplane-terraform:v0.1.0
+  package: xpkg.upbound.io/mgeorge67701/provider-crossplane-terraform:v3.0.0
 EOF
 ```

 ## Automatic Publishing Setup

-This provider includes GitHub Actions for automatic building and publishing to the Upbound Marketplace.
+This provider includes a **modernized GitHub Actions CI/CD pipeline** for automatic building and publishing to the Upbound Marketplace.
+The pipeline has been updated to use the latest actions, resolve all deprecation warnings, and ensure reliable cross-platform builds.

+### Pipeline Features

+- ✅ **Modern Actions**: Updated to latest GitHub Actions (v4/v5)
+- ✅ **Cross-Platform**: Linux and macOS (amd64/arm64) support
+- ✅ **Reliable Caching**: Optimized Go module caching
+- ✅ **Automatic Publishing**: Seamless Upbound Marketplace integration
+- ✅ **Release Assets**: Complete binary distribution with checksums
+- ✅ **Zero Deprecation Warnings**: All legacy actions updated

 Here's exactly what you need to do:

 ### 1. Add Upbound Credentials to GitHub Secrets